esjoman/merlin-feedback/README.md

 ## API Reference

 The API is the same as in merlin.js with some exceptions.
 Because we are not providing the search results, our engine needs a way of knowing which queries led to which results.
-For this, we expose a [`.serp()`](#merlinfeedbackprototypeserpoptions) method.
+For this, we expose an additional method, [`.serp()`](#merlinfeedbackprototypeserpoptions).
 We can use this method once a page has loaded.

 ### [`merlinFeedback.init(company, environment, instance, serpRegex)`](#merlinfeedbackcompany-environment-instance-serpregex)